 An investigation began in September, the CDC said, but the source of the infections was unknown until this month when lab tests confirmed listeria in salads collected from the Springfield facility.

-On Thursday, Dole told the CDC it has stopped all production at the Springfield facility and is pulling all packaged salads made at this facility still on the market.
+Last week, Dole told the CDC it has stopped all production at the Springfield facility and is pulling all packaged salads made at this facility off the market.
 There is no evidence that salads made at other facilities are contaminated with the bacteria, the CDC said.

 The U.S. Food and Drug Administration announced a recall Friday.
-In addition to the states where people have been hospitalized, the states also included in the voluntary recall are: Alabama, Connecticut, Florida, Georgia, Illinois, Kentucky, Louisiana, Maryland, Minnesota, Missouri, Mississippi, North Carolina, Ohio, Tennessee, Virginia, and Wisconsin.
-Three Canadian provinces are also included in the voluntary withdrawal: Ontario, New Brunswick, and Quebec.
+In addition to the states where people have been hospitalized, the states also included in the voluntary recall are: Alabama, Florida, Georgia, Illinois, Kentucky, Louisiana, Maryland, Minnesota, Mississippi, North Carolina, Ohio, Tennessee, Virginia and Wisconsin.
+Three Canadian provinces are also included in the voluntary withdrawal: Ontario, New Brunswick and Quebec.

-The CDC estimates there are about 1,600 illnesses and 260 deaths per year due to listeriosis infections.
+The CDC estimates there are 1,600 illnesses and 260 U.S. deaths per year due to listeriosis infections.